-• Students are represented in the university boards at every university as well as in lower levels of the administration.

-- International members of the academic community are able to participate in university administration.
-International members of the student unions are able to participate in all decision making bodies of the student union. - "The learning outcomes for higher education degrees include understanding global responsibility and sustainable development." - The documents of publicly funded research, teaching material, and administrative documents are public. - Research data is made more accessible by promoting open data at the universities, extensive access rights to databases and by opening library services. - University leaders are elected adhering to the transparency principle.
+- Students are represented in the university boards at every university as well as in lower levels of the administration. - International members of the academic community are able to participate in university administration.
+International members of the student unions are able to participate in all decision-making bodies of the student union. - The learning outcomes for higher education degrees include implementing global responsibility and the UN's goals for sustainable development in the context of education, in changing the operational models of organisations and in the everyday activities of the individual. - Finnish universities are carbon neutral by 2030.
+Carbon neutrality is achieved primarily through emission reduction, and secondarily through emission compensation. - How the learning outcomes for sustainability and responsibility are met is observed as part of feedback and graduation surveys. - The documents of publicly funded research, teaching material, and administrative documents are public. - Research data is made more accessible by promoting open data at the universities, extensive access rights to databases and by opening library services. - Financing models for universities emphasise indicators for the quality of degrees rather than degree completion time. - University leaders are elected adhering to the transparency principle.

-267 The education path and educational equity
+The education path and educational equity

 The Finnish education system should be seen as a whole from early childhood education to further education during the work career.
 This entails recognising lifelong learning as an important part of today's welfare society.
-Society must ensure that each individual, throughout their life, has such knowledge and skills as are needed for participating in the labour market and for active citizenship.
-Also post-degree education must be attainable for people from different background and in varying life circumstances and with individual characteristics taken into account.
+Society must ensure that each individual throughout their life has such knowledge and skills as are needed for participating in the labour market and for active citizenship.
+Also, post-degree education must be attainable for people from different backgrounds and in varying life circumstances and with individual characteristics taken into account.
 The possibilities of lifelong learning must be attainable to all, regardless of background and socioeconomic status.

 Education should increasingly advance social mobility.
 The effect of socioeconomic background, wealth, educational background of parents and other relatives, where one lives, and the environment on whether one applied to education must decrease.
+This is why society must use intersectionality as a multidisciplinary tool to find ways to concretely promote everyone's genuine access to higher education throughout society.
 In Finland, children must have a subjective right to free, quality, and flexible early childhood education.
-The number of places available in child care must be increased without increasing group sizes.
+The number of places available in childcare must be increased without increasing group sizes.
 From the perspective of social mobility, it is important that all children participate in early childhood education before going to school.
 Part-time day care should be a realistic option.
 This requires more flexible day care services.

-284 Basic education and upper secondary education must provide sufficient readiness and equal opportunities for applying to higher education.
+Basic education and secondary education must provide sufficient readiness and equal opportunities for applying to higher education.
 Each learner is seen as a potential higher education student.
-It is important that 285 286 everyone in Finland completes at least an upper secondary education degree.
-The integration of refugees and 287 immigrants should be supported by offering them sufficient educational opportunities and promoting the 288 identification of previously attained knowledge and education.
-Appropriations for affirmative action are 289 made for early childhood education as well as primary and secondary education so that learners in need of 290 especially strong support can be supported throughout their education path.
-Solutions for higher education 291 accessibility are developed.
-The solutions consider the needs of such students who are in danger of being 292 disadvantaged.
+It is important that everyone in Finland completes at least an upper secondary education degree, which is why early childhood education, comprehensive school and upper secondary education must be tuition-free and truly accessible to all.
+Tuition-free education covers learning materials and essential study equipment.
+The education is tuition-free for the whole degree study time.
+The integration of refugees and immigrants should be supported by offering them sufficient educational opportunities and promoting the identification of previously attained knowledge and education.
+Appropriations for affirmative action are made for early childhood education as well as primary and secondary education so that learners in need of especially strong support can be supported throughout their education path.
+Solutions for higher education accessibility are developed.
+The solutions consider the needs of such students who are in danger of being disadvantaged.